PascalSCoder/PrintfTester/README.md

 # PrintfTester

+CAUTION!!
+LINUX AND MAC RESULTS MAY DIFFER!
+- (nil) && 0x0

-Compares your ft_printf output with printf output Check the files yourself if you'd like to know what's going on!
+Compares your ft_printf output with printf output.
+Check the files yourself if you'd like to know what's going on!

 Fast test: